 Which Room to Paint First

-When hiring a painter, perhaps for the first time, it is hard to know which room to paint first when what you want painted is the interior of your occupied home.
+When hiring a painter, perhaps for the first time, it is hard to know which room to paint first.

-The two most common questions I get when we are painting the interior of a customers home is:
+The two most common questions we get when painting the interior of a customers home is:

 - How long will it take.

 How long it will take comes down to two things.

 - The amount of contents in the home.

 Most residential jobs are not difficult.
 However the amount of stuff in the home can both slow the job down and make it more difficult at the same time.
 If there is a lot of “things” in the areas to be painted it will slow the job considerably.
 A bedroom full of children’s toys, furniture, posters on the wall, etc. can make a job miserable for both the painter and the customer.
 There are situations where there is so much in an area that the job must be rescheduled.